cloud-bulldozer/benchmark-operator/docs/hammerdb.md

 You can either access results by indexing them directly or by accessing the console.
 The results are stored in /tmp/ directory
+You can console into VM by running `virtctl console vmi_name`